Skip to content

 Though I loved the new connections I was forming in NYC, I knew I wanted alcohol to have less of a presence in my life.
 I was starting to see how so much of our culture innocuously promotes drinking as the reward for a long week of work.

-From the drag queens at the bars encouraging attendees to ‘drink heavy and drink hard’ to all of my friends asking ‘when I was going to get a drink’ or ‘I’m so excited to see what you’re like drunk!’ – there seemed to be an uncomfortable association between drinking and being seen as fun.
+From the drag queens at the bars encouraging attendees to ‘drink heavy and drink hard’ to all of my friends asking ‘when I was going to get a drink’ or ‘I’m so excited to see what you’re like drunk!’ – there seemed to be an uncomfortable association between drinking and being seen as fun

 In order for my new friendships to flourish I knew I needed to find a balance that I was comfortable with, of maintaining my social life without having to imbibe more than I wanted to.
 After all, who doesn’t want to avoid a hangover, right?
 After a few months of observing behaviors that worked for me, I’m excited to share my tips and tricks to be a mindful drinker in NYC!Try Sunnyside for free for 15-days